-1.Write a C program that uses non recursive function to search for a Key value in a given list of integers using linear search method.
+1.Write a C program that uses non recursive function to search for a key value in each list of integers using linear search method.

-2.Write a C program that uses non recursive function to search for a Key value in a givensorted list of integers using binary search method.
+2.Write a C program that uses non recursive function to search for a key value in a givensorted list of integers using binary search method.